This article was updated in July 2018

 First login to the VPS Panel.
 Here you have to:

-- Set the VPS to boot from the Windows ISO
+- Set the VPS to CD-ROM to the right Windows ISO

 - Enable VNC